KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 - The `segid`s rotate through a cue to determine which `segid` has the most likely chance to stake a new block.
 The formula that determines this is based on the block height: `(height % 64) = the segid0 for this height`.
 For each block, the eligibility to stake a new block begins with `segid[0]`, and then the eligibility expands to the next segment in cue at every two-second interval until the block is staked.
 For example, if `segid[0]` has not mined a new block within two seconds, the consensus mechanism opens up the priority to include the second, `segid[1]`.
 This continues either until the block is staked, or all 64 `segid`'s are eligible to stake a new block.
 Once a block is staked, the `height` of the blockchain changes, pushing the `segid[0]` segment to the end of the cue, etc.

 - By internal design, a utxo is more likely to win a block within a `segid` based on age of the utxo and amount of coins.
-Regarding the age eligibiility, the maximum maturity level is one month.
-(After reaching one month of age, a UTXO's likelihood of staking a coin does not further increase.)
+Regarding the age eligibiility, the maximum maturity level is one month (e.g. after reaching one month of age, a utxo's likelihood of staking a coin does not further increase).
+The age of the utxo is set by the `nlocktime` property of the utxo, or if `nlocktime` is not set, the age is determined by the utxo's `blocktime` property.

 #### :pushpin: Examples: